Published: 11/10/2020 | Updated: 01/19/2024

 - crescent rolls

 The first thing I want to reiterate is that your spinach has to be thawed and drained very well.
 I buy a box of frozen chopped spinach, unwrap it and set it in a colander to thaw.
 Once it’s thawed, actually pick up handfuls of the spinach at a time and squeeze all the water out.
-It holds a lot of moisture, and if you don’t remove it, it will leave your crescent rolls too soggy.
+It holds a lot of moisture, and if you don’t remove it, it will leave your crescent roll dough too soggy.

 For this recipe, I used 2 (6 oz.) jars of marinated artichoke hearts.
 I love the marinated ones and they’re pretty much the only ones I will buy.
 Drain the oil off and then coarsely chop them.